nikhilmedapati/writeups/Cloud Computing/Cloud_AWS.md

 - Once done, you are done creating a new bucket.

 - Now, we can upload the files to S3.
 Click on a bucket you have created to navigate into it.
-You will have options to create a new folder of upload files directory.
+You will have options to create a new folder of upload files directly.

 - I am choosing to create a new folder and then upload files into it now.